 Pay It Off or Get a Short Sale

-Holding onto the home doesn’t help to move on.
-The best option is usually to sell.
-Unfortunately, that might not be so easy in the current market, especially if you owe more on the mortgage than your house is worth.
+When you’re looking to move on from your divorce, holding onto the family home doesn’t help.
+In this case, the best option is usually to sell.
+Unfortunately, that might not be so easy, especially if you owe more on the mortgage than your house is worth.

 Issues with Short Sales

 In some cases, the bank might decide to forgive that liability during the short sale.
 But then, the IRS may tax that forgiveness as income, and you and your ex will have to pay income tax on the part of the loan that was forgiven.
 It’s like rubbing salt in the wound.

 Refinancing Your House After Divorce